PySport/pysport.org/source/_posts/About-PySport.md

 *Sam Allardyce walks into the video analysis room..
 “Morning, I was watching the last Arsenal match and there were a few situations I saw that I thought they would hurt us on Saturday.
 I want you to find me all of these situations from their last 5 games and find the times in our last 5 matches that we have faced similar situations.
 Let me have it this afternoon.
 Thanks” …….“Gaffer, that is going…” Big Sam slams the door “… to take hours… of work”.*

-Around Juli 2019 [Joe Mulberry](https://twitter.com/joe_mulberry) created an algoritm to find similar situations based on tracking data.
+In July 2019, [Joe Mulberry](https://twitter.com/joe_mulberry) created an algoritm to find similar situations based on tracking data.
 As in most projects the first version is a [jupyter notebook](https://jupyter.org/) to prove it all work.
 And the code in Joe's notebook did work!
 But a notebook is not really end-user friendly.
 To get a product that is usable for end-users you need to follow some steps.
 Those steps aren't always obvious.

 Timing was right: the new-kid on the block [Koen Vossen](https://twitter.com/mr_le_fox) met Joe while Joe was figuring out how to create a [flask](https://flask.palletsprojects.com/en/1.1.x/) app around the notebook.
 It seemed hard to connect flask to the notebook.